 Are you in law school and wondering what kinds of law specialties make the least money?
-This should not, by any means, turn you away from any of these legal careers, but you need to be aware they won’t bring in the big bucks like a BigLaw job may.
-The following are some of the lowest paid legal jobs, for your reference:
+This should not, by any means, turn you away from any of these legal careers, but you need to be aware they won’t bring in the big bucks as a BigLaw job may.
+The following are some of the lowest-paid legal jobs, for your reference.

 Legal Aid Attorney